This post may contain affiliate links. Please read my disclosure policy.

 This soup is delicious served with a piece of crusty bread for soaking up all the yummy potato broth.

-You can also serve Old-Fashioned Potato Soup topped with a dollop of lite sour cream, bacon crumbles, and shredded cheddar cheese for a lighter version of baked potato soup.
+You can also serve Old-Fashioned Potato Soup topped with your favorite toppings, like a dollop of light sour cream, bacon crumbles, chopped green onions, and sharp cheddar cheese for a lighter baked potato soup.

 BEST Potato Soup